Middle Ord

 Middle Ord is a small hamlet, between West Ord and East Ord, and west of the town of Berwick upon Tweed, Northumberland England.
 The population as of March 2008, is nineteen residents within seven dwellings, centered on Middle Ord Manor House.
+It is in the civil parish of Ord.

 Governance

 Middle Ord is in the parliamentary constituency of Berwick-upon-Tweed.